Simbonobo/anacondas/README.md

 # anacondas
-Team assignment of team "anacondas" as part of the Advanced Analytics course at university of cologne.
+Team assignment of team "anacondas" as part of the Analytics and Applications course at university of cologne.
 Examined cities: Bonn, Essen

 ![Anacondas](https://miro.medium.com/max/1000/1*h1h6j08kIHv3ywN3MCfKLg.jpeg)